wvu-navLab/SRC2-scripts/README.md

 $ wstool init ~/srcp2-competitors/ros_workspace/src/ https://raw.githubusercontent.com/wvu-navLab/SRC2-scripts/master/solution.rosinstall?token=ABXQJT5AQKGDHJO6BPDW65C7NJFJM
 ```

-**NOTE: This is not necessary for building the images, but you should be able to compile the code in the workspace.
-To do so, execute the commands:**
+This is not necessary for building the images, but you should be able to compile the code in the workspace.
+To do so, execute the commands:
 ```bash
 $ cd ~/srcp2-competitors/ros_workspace
 $ source install/setup.bash